voi-tech/notebook-navigator/docs/theming-guide.md

 ## Style Settings Support

 Notebook Navigator includes a Style Settings `@settings` block for most theming variables.

+Border variables are available in the Style Settings **Borders** section.

 Not currently exposed in the Style Settings UI: